magical-mishka/tcw-chrome-extension/README.md

 * v1.1.0.8 - Added loading gif to popup (Thank you Ali Raza for the suggestion!).
 * v1.1.0.9 - Added "click to copy" button for code in sidebar.
 Also added encoding for # in URL for popup.
 * v1.1.1.0 - Github blocks POST request to save code in iframe.
 Now form will open in new tab.
+* v1.1.1.1 - Searchbar implemented in sidebar!
+Also, removes copy button for "undefined" code snippets.

 ## CONTRIBUTE